-Training material in your courses can be completed by learners in various ways, depending on the type of learning object.
+Training material in courses can be completed by learners in various ways, depending on the type of material.
 This article details the event that triggers a training material to be marked as complete within the platform.

-Learn more about resetting the tracking and completion of a learning object for learners.
+Learn more about resetting the tracking and completion of training materials for learners.

 When Training Materials are Marked as Complete